atuline/PixelBlaze/readme.md

 Other translation included:

-* Conversion of PixelBlaze floating point '%' operator to the C style fmod() function.
+* Conversion of PixelBlaze floating point '%' operator to the C style fmod() function for .ino files.
+* Conversion between floating point and uint16_t random number generators.
-* An interim ternary operator.
+* An interim ternary operator for the .wled files.

 ## Not included